About Us

 John was born in Nakusp and has been a long-standing resident in the area.
 Over the years, he has volunteered his time and energy to many non-profit organizations.
 John was on the Board of Directors of the Nakusp Mud Racing Association for at least 14 years.
 The organization donated thousands of dollars to the Children’s Hospital, Arrow Lakes Hospital, Search and Rescue, and many other non-profit organizations in the community.
 John also spent many hours involved with the Nakusp Minor Hockey Association.
 Over the course of 15 years, he volunteered on the Board as Ice Manager and Referee in Chief, on the bench as team First Aid personnel, and spent many hours on the ice as a referee.
 John has worked in the forest industry for approximately 35 years in both ground-based and cable logging operations.
 For the last 27 years, John has been operating a feller-buncher.
 He is a second-generation logger, following in his father’s footsteps.
 John lives just outside of the Village of Nakusp with his wife Louella.
 They have two sons who are currently living in the Okanagan working in the trades of their choice.
 John joined the NACFOR Board of Directors in November 2013.

-Patrick Judd, Director
+Patrick Judd, Secretary

 Patrick grew up in the foothills of southern Alberta and during his university years, worked seasonally for the Alberta Forest Service.
 Skiing, canoeing, and fly-fishing kept Patrick engaged with the outdoors.
 He attended the University of Lethbridge, Notre Dame University in Nelson, and Gonzaga University in Spokane finishing a graduate degree in Educational Leadership and Curriculum Development.
 After retiring from a career in education that spanned 35 years in Arrow and Kootenay Lakes school districts, returning to Nakusp offered the outdoor environments that he enjoys the most.
 Among the highlights of his career were those opportunities to connect youth with nature.
 He is looking forward to supporting youth engagement through the Community Forest organization.
 Patrick joined the NACFOR Board of Directors in March 2020.